-- Founder and director of BLOOM
+- Founder of BLOOM

-- Pew Marine Fellow 2012
+- Pew Marine Fellow, 2012

 - Associated with the Economic, Social and Environmental Council (CESE)- Resigned in January 2013

-The Backstory: In 2001, whilst on a reconnaissance trip for a film at the Monterey Bay Aquarium in the United States, Claire discovered incredible images of creatures of spectacular shapes and astonishing colors.
+The Backstory: In 2001, whilst on a reconnaissance trip for a film at the Monterey Bay Aquarium in the United States, Claire discovered incredible creatures of spectacular shapes and astonishing colors.
 These were unidentified animals, some of which had been filmed at a depth of 4000 meters.
-Captivated and dazzled, she sought to learn more about them, perplexed by the fact that there was no introductory document about the deep sea available to the general public.
+Captivated and dazzled, she sought to learn more about them, perplexed by the fact that there was no exhaustive document about the deep sea available to the general public.

 Claire Nouvian is president and founder of the nonprofit conservation organization BLOOM, based in Paris and Hong Kong.
 Her research and activities focus on deep-sea fisheries and shark consumption habits.
 In Asia, Nouvian and BLOOM’s co-workers aim to improve the degraded conservation status of shark populations by ultimately making shark fin soup a socially unacceptable dish.
 Nouvian’s approach is designed to make corporations act as trend-setters in society, specifically the luxury segment of the hospitality industry, andto make the banning of shark dishes part of corporate policy.
 In Europe, Nouvian is dedicated to studying the nature of deep-sea fishing.
 Her work on this topic has included the organization of a press conference and “science tour” of political entities, a scientific workshop on deep-sea fisheries in an ecosystem-based context, and a legal workshop on deep-sea bottom trawling.
 She conducted a detailed analysis on the few remaining deep-sea fishing companies in France to reveal that despite receiving substantial public subsidies, the three main fleet owners are chronically unprofitable.
 While producing this analysis, Nouvian identified public aid to French fisheries as an area worthy of in-depth research and increased transparency.